xuri/excelize-doc/en/workbook.md

 `BlackAndWhite` specified print black and white.

+`PageOrder` specifies the ordering of multiple pages.
+Values accepted: `overThenDown` and `downThenOver`.

 For example, set page layout for `Sheet1` with print black and white, first printed page number from `2`, landscape A4 small paper (210 mm by 297 mm), 2 vertical pages to fit on, and 2 horizontal pages to fit:

 ```go